Boiarshinov/english/conditionals.md

 `If <past simple> then I would/could/might <bare inf>`
 > If I were you, I would call to your boyfriend.
 > If I had money, I could buy a new car.
+> Unless you apologise, Margaret won't forgive you.

 ### Unreal past